Portfolio manager: Portfolio managers and investment analysts

 Portfolio managers make decisions about investment mix and policy, matching investments to objectives, asset allocation for individuals and institutions, and balancing risk against performance.
 Portfolio management is about strengths, weaknesses, opportunities, and threats in the choice of debt vs. equity, domestic vs. international, growth vs. safety, and other trade-offs encountered in the attempt to maximize return at a given appetite for risk.

 Portfolio managers are presented with investment ideas by internal buy-side analysts and sell-side analysts from investment banks.
 It is their job to sift through the relevant information and use their judgment to buy and sell securities.
 Throughout the day they read reports, talk to company managers, and monitor industry and economic trends, looking for the right company and time to invest the portfolio's capital.

-A team of analysts and researchers are ultimately responsible for establishing an investment strategy, selecting appropriate investments, and allocating each investment properly for a fund or asset management vehicle.
+A team of analysts and researchers is ultimately responsible for establishing an investment strategy, selecting appropriate investments, and allocating each investment properly for a fund or asset management vehicle.

 In the case of mutual and exchange-traded funds (ETFs), there are two forms of portfolio management: passive and active.
 Passive management simply tracks a market index, commonly referred to as indexing or index investing.
 Active management involves a single manager, co-managers, or a team of managers who attempt to beat the market return by actively managing a fund's portfolio through investment decisions based on research and decisions on individual holdings.
 Closed-end funds are generally actively managed.